AtlasOfLivingAustralia/cognito-csv-exporter/README.md

 This project exports user records from an [Amazon Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) to a CSV file that is suitable for [import into another User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-using-import-tool.html).

-It also exports the Groups and users memberships
+It also exports the Groups and users memberships and can import them into another user pool

 ## Run the user export